Ordzhonikidzevsky (urban-type settlement)

 Ordzhonikidzevsky (Орджоникидзевский) is an urban locality (an urban-type settlement) under the administrative jurisdiction of the town of republic significance of Karachayevsk in the Karachay-Cherkess Republic, Russia.
 As of the 2010 Census, its population was 3,039.

 History

-Urban-type settlement status was granted to Elbrussky in 1938.
+The town of Elbrussky was granted the urban-type settlement status in 1938.
+The town was renamed after Soviet political leader Grigoriy Ordzhonikidze.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Ordzhonikidzevsky is subordinated to the town of republic significance of Karachayevsk.
 Within the framework of municipal divisions, Ordzhonikidzevsky is a part of Karachayevsky Urban Okrug.